 - Employment issues concerning transfers of businesses

-Mayer Brown has offices in Hong Kong, Mainland China, Vietnam and Thailand.
+Mayer Brown has offices in Hong Kong, Mainland China and Vietnam.
 On behalf of its clients it regularly coordinates the provision of legal advice across all jurisdictions in Asia through a network of first rate human resources lawyers built up over the years.